-TECHNOLOGY: COMPUTER TECHNOLOGY AND NETWORKS AND ACCEPTABLE USE PROCEDURE
+TECHNOLOGY: COMPUTER NETWORK INTERNET ACCEPTABLE USE POLICY

 The Medina County Career Center Board of Education is committed to the effective use of technology to both enhance the quality of student learning and the efficiency of District operations.
-It also recognizes that safeguards have to be established to ensure that the District's investment in both hardware and software is achieving the benefits of technology and inhibiting negative side effects.
+It also recognizes that safeguards must be established to ensure that the District's investment in both hardware and software is achieving the benefits of technology and inhibiting negative side effects.